nick-fournier/MMLOS/README.md

 See the not so vigorous [vignette](https://htmlpreview.github.io/?https://github.com/nick-fournier/MMLOS/blob/master/vignette/nsv-vignette.html) for simple usage.

 ## References
-1. Kittelson and Associates.
+1. Kittelson and Associates Inc., Highway Safety Research Center at the University of North Carolina, and Portland State University.
 Collection of Working Papers: Pedestrian Crossing Delay and LOS - NCHRP Project 17-87 - Enhancing Pedestrian Volume Estimation and Developing HCM Pedestrian Methodologies for Safe and Sustainable Communities.
 2020.

 2. Fournier, N., Huang, A., and Skabardonis, A.  Improved Analysis Methodologies and Strategies for Complete Streets.